 6. Cochin Chicken

 The Cochin is a giant chicken breed.
 Hens can weigh as much as 8 pounds, while cocks can weigh 10 pounds or more.
-Despite its giant size, it can be a little subdued around other birds.
+Despite their giant size, they can be a little subdued around other birds.

 They make great backyard pets because they happily remain in their dedicated area, they love to spend time on your lap, and they will even adopt and mother chicks and other small animals that have lost their mothers.